Article updated: 12 February 2021

 The Australian Government is continuing to provide financial relief to Australians to support them through COVID-19.
 However, other relief measures are changing, finishing or have finished.
 This relief focuses on 3 main areas: income support payments, payments to support households and temporary early release of superannuation

 The Government has continued the temporarily expanded eligibility to income support payments and established a time-limited Coronavirus supplement.
 This was initially paid at a rate of $550 per fortnight, however, as of 1 January 2021, it’s reduced to $150 per fortnight and will conclude on 31 March 2021.

 This will be paid to both existing and new recipients of the:

-The Government is providing two separate Economic Support Payments – of $750 each – to social security, veteran and other income support recipients and eligible concession card holders.
-The first payment will be made from 31 March 2020 and the second payment will be made from 13 July 2020.
+The Government provided 2 separate Economic Support Payments – of $750 each – to social security, veteran and other income support recipients and eligible concession card holders.
+These payments were made from 31 March 2020 and 13 July 2020 respectively.

 If you’re experiencing financial hardship during the COVID-19 pandemic, there are a range of support options available.
 Some of these are outlined below.

 Help paying bills, loans, your mortgage

 If you’re having trouble paying bills, loans or your mortgage, you should speak to your financial institution or energy and utilities provider directly.
 Many banks, for example, are providing different forms of support during the COVID-19 pandemic.
 This includes:

 - Deferring repayments on loans (often up to 6 months on mortgages)

 If you’re finding it hard to pay the rent because you’ve been impacted by the COVID-19 pandemic, your first port of call should be to get in touch with your landlord to discuss a payment plan.
 Justice Connect, a Victorian legal advocacy service, has developed a Dear Landlord tool to help you construct a letter.